List of Intervals - Music Theory

 A simple interval can be inverted by raising the lower tone an octave or lowering the lower tone an octave.
 In other words, this is an interval whose lower tone is switched with the highest.
 For example, when a minor second interval (C and D) is inverted it becomes a major seventh interval (D and C).
 Here is a list of the intervals and their inversions.

 |A4 (Augmented fourth)||d5 (diminished fifth)|

 What are complementary intervals ?

-Two intervals are complementary when the addition of these two intervals gives an octave.
-This is the addition of an interval an its inversion.
-By referring to the chart above, you can see that m2 (1semitone) and its inversion M7 (11 semitones) are complementary.
+Two intervals are complementary when the addition of these two intervals give an octave.
+This is the addition of an interval and its inversion.
+Check out the chart above, you can see that m2 (1semitone) and its inversion M7 (11 semitones) are complementary.
 1 + 11 = 12 semitones needed to get an octave.

 What are enharmonic intervals ?

 Enharmonic intervals have the same sound, but are named differently.
 The most known are the augmented fourth and the diminished fifth.
 These intervals divide the octave into two equal parts.
 That's what we call "the tritone" which is built with three whole steps (6 semitones).

 |diminished seventh (d7)||Major sixth (M6)|

 |Major third (M3)||Diminished fourth (d4)|